varun2696/QuestHub-backend/README.md

 # QuestHub-backend

-To initialise the project
+- To initialise the project
-npm init
+- npm init

-Installed packages
-express
-mongoose
-dotenv
-bcrypt

-Used mongoose to connect to the db added db url

-To run the server
+# To run the server
- add this to script - "server": "nodemon index.js"
+- add this to script - "server": "nodemon index.js"

+## Installed packages
+- express
+- mongoose
+- dotenv
+- bcrypt
+- jsonwebtoken
+- cors

+## express to create routers
+- created user and question routers

+## mongoose to connect to the db
+- created schema and model and connected to db

+## dotenv to get private variables
+- added db url and port value

+## bcrypt and jsonwebtoken
+- For user authorization and authentication
+- Hash the password using bcrypt
+- generated token using jwt